pauls658/LinSyn-Artifact/README.txt

   # print the results
   cd experiments
   python ../print_table_stats.py

+Note that you will see messages like "Example 2 got exception", specifically on the LSTM with log-log activation.
+This is expected.

 This will print a table with % of properties verified (i.e. accuracy) and time for each of the tools evaluated in our paper (auto_lirpa, popqorn, and ours).
 Below is the expected output after running run_verification_artifact.sh on 8 cpu machine (the accuracies should match, but the times may differ depending on # of cpus): bench        ours acc    ours time  auto_lirpa acc      auto_lirpa time     popqorn acc         popqorn time